-Our stockholders will vote on four proposals at the annual meeting:
+Our stockholders will vote on three proposals at the annual meeting:

-- 1. The election of five directors, who are each to serve a one-year term expiring in 2021; - 2.
-The approval of, on a non-binding advisory basis, a resolution approving the Company's compensation of its named executive officers; - 3.
-The approval of, on a non-binding advisory basis, the frequency of a non-binding advisory vote on executive compensation; and - 4.
-The ratification of the appointment of BDO USA, LLP as our independent registered public accountants for 2020.
+- 1. The election of five directors, who are each to serve a one-year term expiring in 2022; - 2.
+The approval of, on a non-binding advisory basis, a resolution approving the Company's compensation of its named executive officers; and - 3.
+The ratification of the appointment of BDO USA, LLP as our independent registered public accountants for 2021.